 The most up to date and detailed admissions requirements and application instructions are available on the Berkeley School of Public Health website.
-The information provided below includes further detail about competitive applications to the Maternal, Child and Adolescent Health Programs.
+The information provided below includes further detail about competitive applications to the Maternal, Child and Adolescent Health Program.

 In addition to meeting all admissions requirements for the School of Public Health, successful applicants to Berkeley’s Maternal, Child and Adolescent Health MPH Degree Programs typically:

 - Hold a bachelor’s degree (2 year MPH program) or a master’s degree (11 month MPH program) or recognized equivalent from an accredited institution.

 - Demonstrate academic and professional capability to study at the graduate level.

 - Have a minimum of two years of post-baccalaureate work experience.
 (Work experience in the MCAH field or public health sectors is preferred, but not required).
 The admissions committee may occasionally consider applicants who do not meet this requirement if other measures of performance, such as research experience, are particularly strong.

 - Possess work and research interests and aspirations in MCAH and MCAH epidemiology.

 - Demonstrate leadership potential.